0xROOTPLS/TriProt-Crypter/README.md

-# TRIPROT Protector
+# TRIPROT Protector ≽^•⩊•^≼

 TRIPROT transforms Windows x64 executables through a systematic protection pipeline:

 1. **Shellcode Conversion** - Transforms input PE into position-independent shellcode using Donut
-2. **Encryption Layer** - Applies SGN encoding to obfuscate the payload polymorphically
+   - *Xpress Compression + Symmetric Encryption applied during this step*
-3. **Custom Loader** - Generates a C++ stub with a randomized executable section name
+3. **Polymorphic Encoding Layer** - Applies SGN encoding to obfuscate the payload polymorphically
-4. **Compilation** - Compiles the protected executable with LTCG
+4. **Custom Shellcode Loader** - Generates a C++ stub with a randomized executable section name

-## Features
+   - *This section is marked X (to avoid requesting executable memory permissions during runtime)*

-- Creates a randomly-named RWX section to store the encoded payload
+5. **Compilation** - Compiles the protected executable with LTCG

-- Executes the payload indirectly through DbgHelp API callbacks
+## Features?

-- Completely eliminates the original PE structure and import table
+- Not much, it just takes an input and then protects your files from 🔍.

 ## Usage